GuoXiaoyang/react-resume/README.md

 ## Usage

-To run `webpack-dev-server` for local environment:
+Run in development:

 ````
-npm run bundle

-npm start
+yarn start
 ````
-You can view the site at [`http://localhost:8080`](http://localhost:8080).
+You can view the site at [`http://localhost:3000`](http://localhost:3000).

-To bundle for deployment:
+Run in production

 ````
-npm run bundle
+yarn build
 ````

-You can view the live site at [suddi.io](https://suddi.io)
+You can view the live site at [this site](https://guoxiaoyang.github.io/react-resume)